begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 Although it is not usually necessary, it is possible to specify a Java library by setting the JBCJVMLIB environment variable:

+Windows:
-set JBCJVMLIB= C:\jdk1.3.1\jre\bin\classic\jvm.dll
+set JBCJVMLIB=jvm.dll
+AIX:
+export JBCJVMLIB=libjvm.so

 ### PERFORMANCE CONSIDERATIONS

 The first call to CALLJ carries the overhead of loading the Java Virtual Machine into memory.
-Susequent calls do not have this overhead and it is recommended that programs are structured in such a way that the Java Virtual Machine is only loaded once.
+Subsequent calls do not have this overhead.
+Many additional threads will be created and used by the JVM.

 In addition, calls to non static methods carry the overhead of calling the constructor for the class.
 Wherever possible, static methods should